devenes/my-aws-capstone-project/README.md

   - Failover routing policy should be set while publishing application

-    - Primary connection is going to be Cloudformation
+    - Primary connection is going to be CloudFormation

     - Secondary connection is going to be a static website placed another S3 bucket.
 This S3 bucket has just basic static website that has a picture said "the page is under construction" given files within S3_static_Website folder

-    - Healthcheck should check If Cloudfront is healthy or not.
+    - Healthcheck should check If CloudFront is healthy or not.

 - As S3 Bucket